How to Make a Poll in Slack

 Polly’s design is also anything but tedious – it’s very eye-friendly.

 The best thing about using Doodle to create polls is that it isn’t Slack-specific.
-This means that people who aren’t using Slack and those who are can both participate in a poll.
+This means that people who aren’t using Slack and those who are can participate in a poll.

 It’s as simple as sending them a shareable link once you’ve created a Slack poll.
-Yes, the poll results will include responses from both Slack team members and those who aren’t using the app.
+Yes, the poll results will include responses from Slack team members and those who aren’t using the app.
 You can also share polls with non-Slack colleagues from the integration directly.

 Doodle is also fully integrated with other software, like various Google apps, Office 365 and Outlook, ICS feed, etc.